TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations: Proposed Method

-In order to protect face images and obtain image perturbations, we propose two main ideas: First, we optimize for a global perturbation pattern $\boldsymbol{\delta}_G \in \mathbb{R}^{H \times W \times 3}$, which is generalized across the entire data distribution.
-That is, this global perturbation is the same for each input image.

-Second, we propose a generative neural network $\boldsymbol{g_{\Phi}}$ parameterized by its weights $\boldsymbol{\Phi}$ that produces image-specific perturbations $\boldsymbol{\delta}_i$.
-This generative model is conditioned on the previously optimized global perturbation $\boldsymbol{\delta}_G$ as well as the real image $\mathbf{X}_i$.
+In order to protect face images and obtain image perturbations, we propose two main ideas: First, for a given manipulation model $\textbf{f}_{\boldsymbol{\Theta}}$, we jointly optimize for a global perturbation pattern $\boldsymbol{\delta}_G \in \mathbb{R}^{H \times W \times 3}$ and a generative neural network $\textbf{g}_{\boldsymbol{\Phi}}$ (parameterized by its weights $\boldsymbol{\Phi}$) to produce image-specific perturbations $\boldsymbol{\delta}_i$.
+The global pattern $\boldsymbol{\delta}_G$ is generalized across the entire data distribution.
+The generative model $\boldsymbol{g_{\Phi}}$ is conditioned on the global perturbation $\boldsymbol{\delta}_G$ as well as the real image $\mathbf{X}_i$.
 Our intuition is that the global perturbation provides a strong prior for the global noise structure, thus enabling the conditional model to produce more effective perturbations.
-Finally, we propose to incorporate a differentiable JPEG module to ensure the robustness of the perturbations towards compression.
-An overview of our method is shown in Fig.~\ref{fig:method_pipeline}.
+We also incorporate a differentiable JPEG module to ensure the robustness of the perturbations towards compression.
+This is shown in Fig.~\ref{fig:method_pipeline_single}.